Just as I am, though tossed about

 Jesus said to him, “If you can believe, all things are possible to him who believes.”
 Immediately the father of the child cried out and said with tears, “Lord, I believe; help my unbelief!”
 (Mk.
 9:23-24)

-Are you in the midst of a crisis?
+Are you doubting God’s Word?
 Are you anticipating difficulty ahead?
-If so, think back to a past difficulty that you encountered.
+If so, think back to a past problem that you encountered.
 Did you call out to God for help?
 Did you find God’s hand in it?
-He will never leave your nor forsake you (Heb.
+He will never leave you nor forsake you (Heb.
 13:5).
 If you are honest with yourself, you will realize that God had provided help in unimaginable ways.
-He may have brought in the perfect people, He may have provided incredible help in unexpected ways when you were encompassed with great conflict and doubt.
+He may have brought in the perfect people; He may have provided incredible help in unexpected ways when you were encompassed with great conflict and doubt.
 Do not be afraid to question God.
 He wants you to be honest with Him.
 He already knows what’s on your mind.
 He wants you to think; to ask the hard questions.
 When you do, God begins to break out of the box you have placed Him in.
 Despite your inner conflicts, your fears, your confusion, even your skepticism, you can come to Jesus with all your doubts “Just as I am, though tossed about with many a conflict, many a doubt.”